jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 # Docker containers and dockerfile

 ## 1 Introduction
-Docker is an open-source project that automates the deployment of software applications inside **containers** by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.
-Docker containers package an application with all of its dependencies into a standardized unit for software development.
+Docker is an open source project that automates the deployment of software applications inside **containers** by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.
+A Docker container packages an application with all of its dependencies into a standardized unit for software development.

-## 2 Access to the machine for building custom Docker containers
+## 2 Building custom Docker containers in ReCaS-Bari
-The ReCaS Bari data center make available a dedicated machine to develop containers to be deployed on the HPC/GPU Cluster.
+The ReCaS Bari data center makes available a dedicated machine where to develop containers to be deployed on the HPC/GPU Cluster.

 This machine is accessible only to users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account should register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").

-In order to access the machine, first access to the frontend using the following command in a command prompt/shell (Linux, Mac, and Windows ≥10) and then insert your password when prompted.
+In order to access the machine, first access to the frontend using SSH in a command prompt/shell (Linux, Mac, and Windows ≥10) and insert your password when prompted.

 ```bash
 ssh <username>@frontend.recas.ba.infn.it
 ```

-and then access to the dedicated machine:
+After that, access the dedicated machine:

 ```bash
 ssh <username>@tesla02.recas.ba.infn.it